simon-stahlberg/mimir/docs/BUILD.md

 2. **Python 3** and **Python 3 Development Headers**
 3. **C++20 Compiler**

+If no C++20 compliant compiler is easily available, we provide install instructions for GCC 14.2.0 (Linux) from source at the bottom of the page.

 ## Installing the Dependencies

 Mimir depends on the following set of libraries: